 It may have taken a few years to come to terms with my daughter’s autism and what that means for her and her life.
 But oh, OH, the joy to know now that she cannot possibly suffer the same fate as I have because she will have the confidence of knowing that her autism is exactly who she is and exactly why she is so amazing.
 Oh how I wish I had known 30 years ago that all of the things that made no sense to me could have if someone had given me the lamplight and said, “Well, it looks a little sketchier to me down that path there, but I’m sure you will find your way if that is where you are meant to go.”

 I lost some friends since learning that I am an Aspie, but I have made new connections to old friends and deeper connections to my family.
-My marriage is my greatest strength, and all of the new friendships I have found on the spectrum keeps me hopeful.
+My marriage fell apart but I know now that had nothing to do with autism.
+Beautifully, all of the new friendships I have found on the spectrum keep me hopeful.
 I have been given the greatest gift of looking back throughout my life with a new lens, a much more forgiving one.
 Being an Aspie suits me just fine.

-My husband and I hold our home together with love and duct tape somewhere in the suburbs of Connecticut.
-The SGM is Active Duty Army Guard Reserve (AGR) and commutes daily to one of the many armories located throughout the state when he is not otherwise deployed or just being held captive by a Two-Star somewhere.
-This is why I feel blessed that I can fix a toilet, change the oil in my truck, kill spiders – all without breaking a fingernail.
+Being married for nearly 12 years to an active duty infantry soldier meant that I was the Household Six much of those years.
+This is why I feel blessed that I can fix a toilet, change the oil in my car, kill spiders – all without breaking a fingernail.
 The Boy is an avid Legomaniac and Clone Wars addict, and RM loves all things Muppets and is an amazing builder.
 I don’t have a whole lot of free time but I do love kayaking and golf – I am a true tomboy at heart.
-I drive a pickup truck and I love Top Gear (the British version).
-I also like to revisit my beloved television series like LOST and The West Wing, and I am hooked on Scramble with Friends.
+I used to drive a big ol’ pickup truck and I love Top Gear (the British version).
+I also like to revisit my beloved television series like LOST and The West Wing and 24 totally rocked my world.
+I have also spent just a tiny amount of time playing Scramble with Friends on my tablet.
+(Just a little bit.)
 Because at the end of the day, I am a total nerd and now I don’t have to hide it.

 A Bit of a Hiatus from Harassment

 I continue to advocate for people living with autism, but on a much smaller scale.
-I don’t know which of us is more afraid of me getting back into it with Congress - me, SGM, or Congress.
-So right now I am more focused on my family as The Boy just turned 10 (holy crap) and RM (7) is now riding a bicycle and I think she just might be scheming to build a treehouse out of my good furniture using power tools.
+I don’t know which of us is more afraid of me getting back into it with Congress – me, or Congress.
+So right now I am more focused on my family as The Boy is heading into middle school (holy crap) and RM (8) is now riding a bicycle and I think she just might be scheming to build a treehouse out of my good furniture using power tools.
 (Lots of Bob the Builder lately.)